January 25, 2023 (5 months ago)

 While deleting assets may reduce the storage portion of a Mux bill, this approach also impacts your (and our) ability to troubleshoot potential issues and removes end user access to videos.

-DELETE endpoint to really mean “delete,” and we generally aren’t able to recover deleted items.
+We empower our DELETE endpoint to really mean “delete,” and we generally aren’t able to recover deleted items.

 So, how should you navigate these treacherous waters?
 Our asset delete API is a delicate tool to provide directly to end users, but we have some options for you to consider: